elephantscale/es-training-new/machine-learning/slides/About-Machine-Learning-Class.md

 * Development background
     - Need to be comfortable programming - there are many labs
-    - Our labs are in Python and Scala.
-(If you don't know Scala, we will do a Scala Primer at the start)
+    - Our labs are in Python & Spark  (If you don't know these, don't worry, we will walk you through it)

 * Basic knowledge of Linux